TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 functions of a TriBITS Project User.
-A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only needs to know a subset of the `TriBITS Macros and Functions`_ defined in this document in addition to the genetic `TriBITS Build Quick Reference
+A casual TriBITS Project Developer typically does not need to know a lot about CMake and really only needs to know a subset of the `TriBITS Macros and Functions`_ defined in this document in addition to the genetic `TriBITS Build Reference
-<../build_quick_ref/TribitsBuildQuickRef.html>`_ document.
+<../build_ref/TribitsBuildReference.html>`_ document.
 A slightly more
 sophisticated TriBITS Project Developer will also add new packages, add new package dependencies, and define new TPLs.
 This current TriBITS Developers Guide and Reference document should supply everything such a developer needs